epklein/epklein.github.io/_mgmt/management.md

 toc_sticky: true
 ---

 This page is a collection of resources about **management**.
-I don't cover everything about such a broad discipline; I would certainly fail attempting to do so.
+I don't cover everything about such a broad discipline; I would certainly fail to attempt to do so.
 Instead, I focus on relevant topics from my experience as a software engineering manager.

 **Consider this my management playbook**; my current, best understanding of how to manage **people**, **processes**, and **software development** within tech companies.